 Work-study: A federally funded program that provides part-time employment to students to earn money for educational expenses.

 What is the FAFSA? - The FAFSA is the Free Application for Federal Student Aid.
 The federal government uses it to determine your eligibility for federal aid, which includes grants, scholarships, work-study and loans.
-The FAFSA becomes available on October 1 of each year.

 What is an FSA ID? - The FSA (Federal Student Aid) ID gives you access to Federal Student Aid’s online systems and can serve as your legal signature.
 Allowing you to you to: (1) electronically sign your FAFSA, (2) check the status of your electronic FAFSA, and (3) make any changes necessary to your personal information online